SamyPesse/How-to-Make-a-Computer-Operating-System/Chapter-3/README.md

 * GRUB is very simple to use
 * Make it very simple to load 32bits kernels without needs of 16bits code
 * Multiboot with Linux, Windows and others
-* Make it easy to laod external modules in memory
+* Make it easy to load external modules in memory

 #### How to use GRUB?